e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

    Notice that we cannot ask the payer or participants because our current implementation of `expenseRepository.createExpense` only return the bare expense without any relations.

-4. Let's avoid parsing dates every time we need them.
+4. Let's avoid parding dates every time we need them.

 GraphQL is missing many useful scalar types.
 It's quite easy to create new ones ([see documentation](https://www.apollographql.com/docs/apollo-server/schema/custom-scalars)) but let's be honest, there are some usual ones which we will almost always need : Date, DateTime, Duration, EmailAddress, URL, JSON, UUID, ...